ciesiolka/abc2svg-chisel/README.md

   Note, only one tune may be translated from ABC to MEI (multi-tunes ABC generates bad MEI).

+- `tonotes.js`
+  This script outputs a list of the MIDI events.

 - `toodt.js`
   This script creates an Open Document (ODT+SVG) which can be read by most word processors (abiword, libreoffice...).